Dr Alistair Black

-Alistair Black has over ten years experience of professional clinical practice as a psychotherapist.
-He earlier held a placement within St Thomas’ hospital outpatient’s psychotherapy department for a number of years before setting up his own private practice in 2010.
-Prior to his professional training as a psychoanalytic psychotherapist he has worked in the field of mental health for over 15 years.
-He has extensive experience of working with the whole range of mental health difficulties, and has worked therapeutically in the field of the psychoses.
-For many years he has been involved in provision and training within therapeutic communities, or intensive institutional psychotherapy, for the severely mentally unwell.
+I have over ten years experience of professional clinical practice as a psychotherapist.
+Earlier I held a placement within St Thomas’ hospital outpatient’s psychotherapy department for a number of years before setting up his own private practice in 2010.
+Prior to my professional training as a psychoanalytic psychotherapist I worked in the field of mental health and illness for over 15 years.
+I have extensive experience of working with the whole range of mental health difficulties, and have worked therapeutically in the field of the psychoses.
+For many years I have been involved in provision and training within therapeutic communities, or intensive institutional psychotherapy, for the severely mentally unwell.

-Alistair has studied psychology and philosophy to doctoral level before undertaking his training in psychoanalysis in the Lacanian orientation with the Centre for Freudian Analysis and Research (CFAR) in London.
-He has extensive experience of teaching and training in psychoanalysis, psychotherapy and therapeutic interventions.
-Alistair regularly presents seminars and lectures for CFAR’s public seminars and professional clinical training programmes.
-In addition to psychoanalysis he is interested in continental philosophy, Buddhist thought and practice, and human ecology.
+I have studied psychology and philosophy to doctoral level before undertaking a training in psychoanalysis in the Lacanian orientation with the Centre for Freudian Analysis and Research (CFAR) in London.
+I have extensive experience of teaching and training in psychoanalysis, psychotherapy and therapeutic interventions.
+I regularly present seminars and lectures for CFAR’s public seminars and professional clinical training programmes.
+In addition to psychoanalysis I am interested in continental philosophy, Buddhist thought and practice, and the dialog between analysis and other forms of thought.

 Training, qualifications & experience